Boeing RC-135: KC-135R Rivet Stand / Rivet Quick

 Not to be confused with the CFM F108-powered KC-135R tanker, the KC-135R MDS was applied in 1963 to the three KC-135A reconnaissance aircraft under the Rivet Stand program.
-The three aircraft were 55–3121, 59–1465, and 59–1514; a fourth, serial no. 58–0126, was converted in 1969 to replace 1465 which had crashed in 1967.
+The three aircraft were 55–3121, 59–1465, and 59–1514.
+A fourth, serial no. 58–0126, was converted in 1969 to replace 1465, which crashed in 1967.
 Externally the aircraft had varied configurations throughout their careers, but generally they were distinguished by five "towel bar" antennas along the spine of the upper fuselage and a radome below the forward fuselage.

 The first three aircraft retained the standard tanker nose radome, while 58-0126 was fitted with the 'hog nose' radome commonly associated with an RC-135.
-A trapeze-like structure in place of the refueling boom which was used to trail an aerodynamic shape housing a specialized receiver array (colloquially known as a "blivet") on a wire was installed.
+A trapeze-like structure in place of the refueling boom which was used to trail an aerodynamic shape housing a specialized receiver array, colloquially known as a "blivet", on a wire was installed.
 This was reported to be used for "Briar Patch" and "Combat Lion" missions.
 There were four small optically flat windows on each side of the forward fuselage.

-On some missions a small wing-like structure housing sensors was fitted to each side of the forward fuselage, with a diagonal brace below it.
+On some missions, a small wing-like structure housing sensors was fitted to each side of the forward fuselage, with a diagonal brace below it.
 With the loss of 59–1465, KC-135A 58-0126 was modified to this standard under the Rivet Quick operational name.
-All four aircraft have now been lost or converted to KC-135R tanker configuration.
+All four aircraft were lost in accidents or converted to KC-135R tanker configurations.
 They are among the few KC-135 tankers equipped with an aerial refueling receptacle above the cockpit, a remnant of their service as intelligence gathering platforms.

 KC-135T Cobra Jaw

-KC-135R 55-3121 was modified in 1969 by Lockheed Air Services to the unique KC-135T configuration under the Cobra Jaw program name.
-Externally distinguished by the 'hog nose' radome, the aircraft also featured spinning "fang" receiver antennas below the nose radome, a large blade antenna above the forward fuselage, a single 'towel bar' antenna on the spine, teardrop antennas forward of the horizontal stabilizers on each side, and the trapeze-like structure in place of the refueling boom.
+In 1969, KC-135R 55-3121 was modified by Lockheed Air Services to the unique KC-135T configuration, under the Cobra Jaw program name.
+Externally distinguished by the 'hog nose' radome, the aircraft featured spinning "fang" receiver antennas below the nose radome, a large blade antenna above the forward fuselage, a single 'towel bar' antenna on the spine, teardrop antennas forward of the horizontal stabilizers on each side, and the trapeze-like structure in place of the refueling boom.
 The aircraft briefly carried nose art consisting of the Ford Cobra Jet cartoon cobra.
 It was later modified into an RC-135T Rivet Dandy.